PurpleMaia/jaden-grant-parser-py/README.md

 Provide either a list of PDF files or use `-f`/`--folder` to recursively search for PDFs under the given directory.

-The resulting JSON file name includes the model name from `--model` or the `MODEL` environment variable and the grant source.
+The resulting JSON file name includes the grant source followed by the model name from `--model` or the `MODEL` environment variable.
 For example:

 ```
-grant-gemma3-mygrant.json
+grant-mygrant-gemma3.json
 ```

 ## CLI TypeScript usage